 However, even that is a conservative guess, as some people have consumed cans of energy drinks 8 years (!) after the expiry date, and they seem to be fine.

-Please note: if you do decide to drink that energy drink you've been hoarding for the last 10 years, I am in no way responsible for whatever happens to you - I would not advise it personally, but it has been done.
+If you do decide to drink that energy drink you’ve been hoarding for the last 10 years, I am in no way responsible for whatever happens to you – I would not advise it personally.

 Around 2-4 days.